pikcube/Slay-The-Spire-2-Loc-Table-Merging/README.md

 public record LocAliasInfo(string BasePath, List<string> AliasPaths);
 ```

-##  Step 2: Load our alias definitions into the game.
+##  Step 2: Load Your Alias Definitions Into the Game

 We are going to load this in using `System.Text.Json` (since that is what Slay the Spire 2 uses).
 The function to load them takes the mod id and uses it to derive the path of the json file.